fieldtrip/website/tutorial/natmeg/preprocessing.md

 	      elec: [1x1 struct]
 	       cfg: [1x1 struct]

-The most important field is ERF_standard.//avg//, containing the average over all trials for each sensor.
+The most important field is ERF_standard.avg, containing the average over all trials for each sensor.

 ### Plotting the results using the magnetometers

 Using the plot functions **[ft_multiplotER](/reference/ft_multiploter)**, **[ft_singleplotER](/reference/ft_singleploter)** and **[ft_topoplotER](/reference/ft_topoploter)** you can make plots of the average.
 You can find information about plotting also in the [Plotting data at the channel and source level](/tutorial/plotting) tutorial.